SIBAKRUSHNA/iOS_Interview/Concurrency and Multithreading.md

 ### 11. What is a Race Condition?
   - A race condition in iOS app development happens when two or more tasks try to access shared resources at the same time, leading to unpredictable behaviour.

+### 12. What is the difference between DispatchQueue sync vs sync barrier in concurrent queue?
+  -